Inklingo

 nounA2general

-Use 'secundaria' when referring to the general stage of education after primary school, equivalent to high school or middle school in the US/UK.
+Use 'secundaria' when referring to the specific educational stage of secondary education, often equivalent to the UK's system.

 A colorful storybook illustration depicting a traditional two-story brick school building with tall windows and a prominent flagpole.
 Three teenagers carrying backpacks are walking toward the entrance.